ucsd-cse11-s20/DI04-Interfaces-24-04-2020/ProblemSheet.md

 ## Problem 5:
 Create a new class named `ExampleVolumes` for testing the code you've written so far, and call the tester library methods at least 4 times to check that adding Cups to Cups, Tablespoons to Tablespoons, Cups to Tablespoons, and Tablespoons to Cups all work correctly.

-(Reminder: To use the tester library, your method should return a boolean, start with the word `test` and accept one parameter of type `Tester`.)
+(Reminder: To use the tester library, your method should return a `boolean`, start with the word `test` and accept one parameter of type `Tester`.)

 ## Problem 6: [Extra problem for the curious]
 How could you redesign the problems above such that the `add` method in `Tablespoon` always returned a new `Tablespoon` object, and the `add` method in `Cup` always returned a new `Cup` object?
 Would you need to add a new method?
 What parts of the code would need to change?

 ## Problem 7: [Bonus problem for the adventurous]
-Without changing any method signatures, or adding new methods, to our answers up to problem 3, rewrite the `add` method for `Tablespoon` such that if the `Volume` parameter is of type `Tablespoon` as well, it returns a new `Tablespoon` instance.
+Without changing any method signatures, or adding new methods, to our answers up to problem 3, rewrite the `add` method for `Tablespoon` such that if the `Volume` parameter is of type `Tablespoon`, it returns a new `Tablespoon` instance, and if it's of type `Cup`, it returns a `Cup` as usual.

-(Note that this is an optional problem requiring Java features we haven't learned about.
-It is not in scope for the class, so unless you _are_ curious, don't worry about it!)
+(*Note*: This is an optional problem requiring Java features we haven't learned about.
+It is not in scope for the class, so don't worry if you can't answer it!)